Digestive Disorders in Dogs

 - Enteric coated peppermint, which you can find in a health store.
 Peppermint helps with the lower bowels, but must be coated to make sure they reach there intact.
 This is given 15 minutes before a meal.
 You can also try peppermint tea.
 Do not use peppermint in any form if your dog has problems with reflux.

 - I've seen several products recommended from people who have used them successfully with their dogs.
-Note these products are not meant to be used for more than three days at a time (numbers in parentheses are posts where these products are mentioned):
+Note these products are not meant to be used for more than three days at a time:

 - Diagel can help treat diarrhea caused by bacteria.
 Comes in 1-ml (for small dogs), 3-ml (for medium dogs), and 5-ml (for large dogs) syringes.
 Available at Amazon.